Roads & Ferries

 Kootenay Lake Ferry Daily Schedule

-All times are Pacific Time (PST).
+All times are Pacific Time (PST - Nelson time).
 Check the Government Ferry Schedule for possible delays.
 Times in bold indicate peak ferry travel during the summer.

 |Osprey 2000||6:30 am||6:30 am||7:10 am||7:10 am|

 |M.V.
 Balfour||10:40 am||11:30 am|